 Not sure what to do at night?
 Walk over to Colonne di San Lorenzo.
 During the summer (and even the winter months), locals come together to have fun—be it drink, play bocce, listen to music, dance and even sing—until the sun comes up.
 Since it’s so central, you can hit up one of many aperitivo bars surrounding Colonne di San Lorenzo before heading for a night out in town.

-Aside from it being local hangout, there’s a lot of history at Colonne di San Lorenzo.
-Not only can you take in the centuries old Roman ruins that were moved to this location in the fourth century, but you can also head over to the Basilica di San Lorenzo Maggiore.
+Aside from it being a local hangout, there’s a lot of history at Colonne di San Lorenzo.
+Not only can you take in the centuries-old Roman ruins that were moved to this location in the fourth century, but you can also head over to the Basilica di San Lorenzo Maggiore.
 This is one of the oldest Catholic churches in Milan, dating back to the late fourth and early fifth centuries.

 Basilica di Sant’Ambrogio

 Although the Basilica di San Lorenzo Maggiore is a popular site, we recommend you make your way to Basilica di Sant’Ambrogio, dedicated to the patron saint of Milan.
 It is an ancient church built around 379–386 AD and has one of the most intriguing architectural buildings in Italy.
 In the eleventh century, the basilica was rebuilt in a Romanesque way, which is what you see today.